Howard Mosby

 Howard Mosby (born June 20, 1961) is an American politician from Georgia.
-Mosby is a former member of the Georgia House of Representatives for District 90.
+Mosby is a former member of the Georgia House of Representatives for District 83 and District 90.

 Early life and education

 Mosby was born in Atlanta to Gwendolyn Mizell Mosby, a retired Burgess-Peterson Elementary School (Atlanta) teacher.
 Mosby's father is Nathaniel "Nate" Mosby, who served as the second African American to the DeKalb County Commission.
 Nate Mosby was also chairman of the DeKalb Community Relations Commission, and served as the DeKalb community representative on the Atlanta Regional Commission.
 Mosby's father was employed as one of the first African American managers of the Federal Aviation Administration.

 Mosby graduated from East Atlanta High School.
 Mosby earned an AA in business administration from Georgia Perimeter College now Georgia State University in 1989, when it was called DeKalb College.
 Mosby graduated from Georgia State University in 1992 with a Bachelor of Business Administration in Finance.

 Mosby has three brothers and one sister; David Mosby, Warren Mosby, Phillip Mosby and Natalyn M. Archibong.
 Mosby's sister, Natalyn Mosby Archibong served as an elected council member on the Atlanta City Council.
 His brother David serves as a former elected city council member of Oak Ridge, Tennessee's city council.